-During Passover, Jewish worshipers affirm: “God delivered US from the land of Egypt, from the house of slavery.”
-Here again at Purim – and other times as they remember their history – they confess: “WE have been saved from disaster.”
+During Passover, at every Seder meal Jewish worshipers affirm: “God delivered US from the land of Egypt, from the house of slavery.”
+So at Purim and other times as they remember their history, they confess: “WE have been saved from disaster.”

-Just a few years ago, during the season of Purim and Passover, yet another hater of the Jews sought to wreak havoc and destroy.
-At the Jewish Community Center in Overland Park Kansas, an angry, pathetic, shriveled up soul killed three people; in a strange and tragic twist, none of them were Jewish.
+In 2014, around the season of Purim, yet another hater of the Jews sought to wreak havoc and destroy.
+At the Jewish Community Center in Overland Park Kansas, an angry, pathetic, shriveled up soul killed three people, but in a strange and tragic twist, none of the victims were Jewish.

 We’ve explored the notion of “covenant” recently: The covenant is the gracious act of God, (Dr. Gene Boring says); it is often associated with deliverance, validation of life and security, total well-being and peace, shalom; it is a saving act.

 “The unity of Scripture lies in the central theme of covenant that runs through every book of the Bible from Genesis to Revelation.
 Sub-themes of the covenant — experiences of pilgrimage and promise, bondage and freedom, duty and blessing, famine and plenty, barrenness and fertility — weave their way through both testaments.”

 The Book of Esther, with its tale of suffering, crisis and eventual triumph, testifies that we are not trapped helplessly in a destructive global fate … With bold faith, Esther took events into their own hands to secure the future of the covenant.
 Her story shines as an example of the human side of covenant responsibility … Esther, read through the prism of Christ, points us beyond fatalism toward the hope of the earth.Hambrick-Stowe